pendrica/chef-provisioning-azurerm/README.md

 Unlike a fully-featured **chef-provisioning** driver that fully utilises the **machine**, **machine_batch**, **machine_image** and **load_balancer** resources, the **chef-provisioning-azurerm** driver offers a lightweight way to interact with resources and providers in the Azure Resource Manager framework directly.

 To work around the issue of storing chef-provisioning driver info in the Chef server:
 - The Chef VM extension will automatically be configured to point at the same Chef server as the provisioning node.
 This can be overridden in a recipe by using the following line: ```with_chef_server 'http://your.chef.server.url/yourorg'```

 The following resources are provided:

 - azure_resource_group
 - azure_resource_template

+The following resources are _deprecated_ and will be removed in a future version - if you want to provision individual resources in Azure you should consider alternative tooling, such as [Terraform](https://terraform.io)

 - azure_storage_account
 - azure_virtual_network
 - azure_network_interface
 - azure_public_ip_address

-The following resources are planned (note: these resources may be renamed as they are implemented):

-- azure_availability_set
-- azure_load_balancer
-- azure_network_security_group
-- azure_virtual_machine
-- PaaS resources such as TrafficManager, SQL Server etc.

 ## Limitations
 - As the nodes self-register, there are no "managed entries" created on the Chef server other than for resources of type Microsoft.Compute.